Total Pageviews

 Sunset Slush pushcarts comes out onto the beach every day bringing Italian ices in a wide variety of flavors.
 That’s right—they bring the stuff to you, my friend, and they are as dependable as caffeine.

-Considering everything that Ocean Isle offers, I have to wonder why it's routinely overlooked by the big media outlets when they rank the best Carolina beaches.
-I recently finished compiling several of those rankings and OIB appeared in only one.
-No matter; I rate it the number one beach in Carolina—North and South.
+Considering everything Ocean Isle offers, I have to wonder why it's routinely overlooked by the big media outlets when they rank the best Carolina beaches.
+I rate it the number one beach in Carolina—North and South.

-But regardless of what draws us here, we are drawn, and the time comes when we just have to go back.
-We came back this time to search for photographic opportunities to illustrate a travel piece destined for publication in Carolina Roads Magazine.com.
+But regardless of what draws us here, we are drawn, and the time comes when we simply must go back.
+We came back this time to search for photographic opportunities to illustrate a travel piece destined for publication in Carolina Roads Magazine.

 It was an early August morning and we'd stopped at Lowe's Foods on the mainland for some reason that I've forgotten now.
 I'd never noticed it before but there at the end of the sidewalk was an inviting little spot named OIB Surf & Java Cafe.
 I know!
 Surfing and coffee as if they belonged together.